 While ecoATM’s website states that the company accepts all devices, when you want to sell your phone to an ecoATM kiosk, the company has a few guidelines about what to do with certain types of phones.

-EcoATM takes dead phones, phones with cracked screens, and water-damaged devices.
+EcoATM takes phones that no longer work, phones with cracked screens, and water-damaged devices.
 You can sell any brand of phone, tablet, MP3 player, as well as various accessories.

 What Types of Phones Does ecoATM Not Accept?